-The remaining 50% of new block community solar capacity wouldwill be reserved for projects whose selection would be in part intended to increase the variety of community solar locations, models, and options in Illinois.
+The remaining 50% of new block community solar capacity will be reserved for projects whose selection would be in part intended to increase the variety of community solar locations, models, and options in Illinois.

-To implement this new approach, the Agency proposes proposed the following:
+To implement this new approach, the Agency proposed the following:

-- When funding becomes available to open Block 5 (or any subsequent block) for each Group, the Agency will announce the specific block opening date with at least 60 days' notice prior to that opening date. - The Agency will then accept new community solar project applications for 60 days after the opening date. - If verified new project applications received during the 60\day application window are less than the available capacity (i.e., 50% of the Block capacity), then the remaining capacity would be released for selecting additional projects off of the existing ordinal waitlist. - If new project applications received during the 60-day application window exceed the available capacity, then project selection will be conducted by scoring projects in the following manner and accepting projects based on the highest scores:
+- When funding becomes available to open Block 5 (or any subsequent block) for each Group, the Agency will announce the specific block opening date with at least 60 days' notice prior to that opening date. - The Agency will then accept new community solar project applications for 60 days after the opening date. - If verified new project applications received during the 60-day application window are less than the available capacity (i.e., 50% of the Block capacity), then the remaining capacity would be released for selecting additional projects off of the existing ordinal waitlist. - If new project applications received during the 60-day application window exceed the available capacity, then project selection will be conducted by scoring projects in the following manner and accepting projects based on the highest scores: - Projects will first be sorted into four categories based on the development density of the townships in which they are located.
+The highest density class would get 3 points, the next class 2 points, the third class 1 point, and the lowest density class 0 points.

-Docket No. 19-0995, Final Order dated February 18, 2020 at 44-46.
+&lt;sup>372 Docket No. 19-0995, Final Order dated February 18, 2020 at 44-46.

-&lt;sup>365 Community solar project applications will continue to be accepted after the approval of this Revised Plan and prior to the opening of Block 5; they will be placed at the end of the current waitlist.
+&lt;sup>373 Community solar project applications will continue to be accepted after the approval of this Revised Plan and prior to the opening of Block 5; they will be placed at the end of the current waitlist.
 Once the new block has opened, those projects may withdraw from the waitlist and reapply to be considered under the new project application criteria.

-&lt;sup>366 A project currently on the existing ordinal waitlist may be withdrawn from that waitlist and resubmitted as a new project application (subject to payment of the application fee) to be considered for these new project selection criteria.
+&lt;sup>374 A project currently on the existing ordinal waitlist may be withdrawn from that waitlist and resubmitted as a new project application (subject to payment of the application fee) to be considered for these new project selection criteria.